yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/_index.md

 ## Synopsis

-A multidimensional array lets you store a large compound value in a single field (row-column intersection) in a table; and it lets you assign such a value to a PL/pgSQL variable, or pass it via a procedure's, or a function's, formal parameter.
+A multidimensional array lets you store a large composite value in a single field (row-column intersection) in a table; and it lets you assign such a value to a PL/pgSQL variable, or pass it via a procedure's, or a function's, formal parameter.

-You can see from the declarations below that every value in an array is non-negotiably of the same data type—either a primitive data type like `text` or `numeric`, or a user-defined scalar or compound data type (like a row).
+You can see from the declarations below that every value in an array is non-negotiably of the same data type—either a primitive data type like `text` or `numeric`, or a user-defined scalar or composite data type (like a _"row"_ type).

 An array is, by definition, a rectilinear N-dimensional set of "cells".
 You can picture a one-dimensional array as a line of cells, a two-dimensional array as a rectangle of cells, and a three-dimensional array as a cuboid of cells.
 The terms "line", "rectangle", and "cuboid" are the only specific ones.
 The generic term "N-dimensional array" includes these and all others.
 The meaning of "rectilinear" is sometimes captured by saying that the shape as no ragged edges or surfaces.
 If you try to create an array value that is not rectilinear, then you get an error whose detail says _"Multidimensional arrays must have sub-arrays with matching dimensions"_.
 The number of dimensions that an array has is called its _dimensionality_.